ACLU, gay couples sue for recognition of same-sex marriages in Oregon

 The expected filing follows a decision Monday by Benton County commissioners to postpone issuing licenses for both gay and heterosexual couples until a ruling is handed down in the Multnomah County case.
 The attorney general had pressed commissioners to reconsider issuing the licenses so the issue could be decided more efficiently in a single lawsuit in Multnomah County.

 Benton County's decision to issue the licenses followed in the footsteps of Multnomah County, where Portland is located, and raised the possibility of a mixed system of marriage in Oregon, with some counties allowing gay marriage and others forbidding it.

 Gov. Ted Kulongoski has urged county officials to allow the courts to settle the issue, although the Defense of Marriage Coalition has also filed an initiative for a statewide ballot measure to approve a state constitutional amendment that would limit marriage to a man and a woman.

-- Music A Brief History of Macklemore's 'Same Love' 1 hour 39 min ago
+- Politics A Brief History of Gays And The St. Patrick's Day Parade 1 hour 22 min ago

 - Love and Sex WATCH: First Gay Hug Parodies First Kiss Viral Video 2 hours 3 min ago